CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

 ### ii.
 Create the local scratch directory

-Using the configurations we defined above, Spack will try to use the machine's local disk space for staging and compiling files before transferring the finished results to the final installation directory.
+Using the default configuration from [Setting Up Spack on HPC](hpc-spack-setup.md), Spack will try to use the machine's local disk space for staging and compiling files before transferring the finished results to the final installation directory.
 Using this space will greatly improve the speed of the installation process.
+Create the local directory with the command

 ```
 mkdir /local/yourNetID/spack_build
 ```
 {:.term}

+where you should replace `yourNetID` with your NetID.
 At the end of the session, remember to delete this directory so that other people can use the disk space in their jobs.

 > If the directory already exists, that means you forgot to remove it after one of your previous Spack installation sessions.
 Simply remove the directory and make it again.
 >